Skip to main content

 ],

-In the above example we are trying to query for FAILED or TIMED_OUT workflows of types TestFailedWorkflow and TestTimedOutWorkflow that started in the last 15 minutes.
+In the above sample input, we are querying the workflows TestFailedWorkflow and TestTerminatedWorkflow with the status “FAILED” or “TERMINATED”, in the last 15 minutes.

-We can also pass correlationIds and freeText just like we would on the Orkes workflow dashboard.
+We can also pass correlationIds and freeText just like on the Orkes workflow dashboard.

 Sample Output